imrafaelmerino/imrafaelmerino/README.md

 <a href="https://github.com/imrafaelmerino/JIO"> <img src="logos/jio-150x86.png" alt="jio"/> </a>

 **JIO is the proof you can do Functional Programming in Java 🕺**.
 Values, expressions, and functions on top of the CompletableFuture API.
-The IO monad is extremely powerful and allows you to tame any imaginable effect: console programs, HTTP requests, database calls, etc. Everything is composable and referential transparent in the world of lambdas λ and values, which helps you cope with complexity 😌.
-I think, nowadays (beginning of 2021), there's nothing compared to this in the Java world 🤷‍♂️.
+The **IO monad** is extremely powerful and allows you to tame any imaginable effect: console programs, HTTP requests, database calls, etc. Everything is composable and referential transparent in the world of lambdas λ and values, which helps you cope with complexity 😌.
+I think, nowadays (beginning of 2021), there's nothing compared to this in the Java world 🤷‍️.

 I implemented a reactive MongoDB client and a reactive HTTP client.
 I developed some interesting console programs that show the essence of JIO.

-It's the first time I used JFR and JMC.
-I'm glad that since Java 11, we have these tools.
+It's the first time I used **JFR** and **JMC**.
+I'm glad that since **Java 11**, we have these tools.
 Logging is a key aspect of any system.

-I fiddled with the fork/join framework that came out in Java 7.
+I fiddled with the fork/join framework that came out in **Java 7**.
 I thought you couldn't use it for blocking operations, but that's surprisingly false.
-The ManagedBlocker interface opens the door to submitting blocking tasks to the pool, and I took advantage 💪 of this in JIO.
+The **ManagedBlocke**r interface opens the door to submitting blocking tasks to the pool, and I took advantage 💪 of this in JIO.

 Since Mockito and all that stuff are not my cup of tea, I developed a native Java HTTP server to test my HTTP client.
 Of course!
 The server is configurable just with functions.